sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/developers/index.md

 {:toc}

 ## Start
 Start by looking at the image of [how it all works]({{site.baseurl}}/documentation/sitespeed.io/how-it-all-works/).
-It seems like much, but it isn't that complicated.
+It may seems like a lot, but it isn't that complicated.

 ## Setup
-On your local you need:
+On your local machine you need:
 * [Install NodeJS](https://nodejs.org/en/download/) latest LTS version
 * Fork [sitespeed.io](https://github.com/sitespeedio/sitespeed.io) and clone the forked repository
 * Go to the cloned directory and run *npm install*